The Latest on Click-Through Rate by SERP Position

 Organic Listings with Recipe Results

 Interestingly, SERPs with videos increased the click-through rate of the first organic listing by quite a bit.
-One possible explanation of that is covered in the next section.
+One possible explanation for that is covered in the next section.

 Organic Listings with Video Results